yhorian/pages-plugin-static-forms/README.md

 npm i --save https://github.com/yhorian/pages-plugin-static-forms
 ```

-Copy the _middleware.ts file over to your own /functions folder.
+Copy the **_middleware.ts** file from this repository over to your own /functions folder.

 To use multiple middleware handlers, see this documentation on [Chaining middleware](https://developers.cloudflare.com/pages/platform/functions/middleware/).